-Insert the CD in the CD-ROM drive and locate the PATH.DOC file in the root directory.
+Insert the disk in the DVD-ROM/CD-ROM drive and locate the PATH.DOC file in the root directory.
 This file contains the information needed to locate the drivers for your motherboard.

 Look for the chipset and motherboard model; then browse to the directory and path to begin installing the drivers.
 Most drivers have a setup program (SETUP.EXE) that automatically detects your operating system before installation.
 Other drivers have the setup program located in the operating system subfolder.